 Sustained virological response – the absence of detectable HCV RNA in the blood at 12 wk after completion of treatment.
 Direct-acting antiviral (DAA) drugs – a class of oral drugs that directly inhibit HCV viral replication, which includes NS3/4A protease inhibitors (PIs) such as TVR, BOC, SMV, and grazoprevir; NS5B polymerase inhibitors, including SOF and dasabuvir; and NS5A inhibitors, including ledipasvir, velpatasvir elbasvir, daclatasvir, and ombitasvir.

 Peer-review

-The manuscript entitled "Real-world cure rates for hepatitis c virus treatments that include simeprevir and/or sofosbuvir are comparable to clinical trial results" is well performed and presented.
+From the clinical point of view, this study reports valuable results and gives clue to clinicians to properly manage chronic HCV infection in patients.

 REFERENCES